pillars/styleguides/css.md

 .foo-bar
 ```

-### Component
+### Components

-In large projects as well as for code that gets embedded in other projects or on external sites use prefixes (as namespaces) for class names.
-Use short, unique identifiers followed by a dash.
+In large projects as well as for code that gets embedded in other projects or on
+external sites use prefixes (as namespaces) for class names.
+Use short, unique
+identifiers followed by a dash.

-Using namespaces helps preventing naming conflicts and can make maintenance easier, for example in search and replace operations.
+Using namespaces helps preventing naming conflicts and can make maintenance
+easier, for example in search and replace operations.

 ### State classes